Piotrek5994/Piotrek5994/README.md

 # Hi there 👋
-Hi, I'm Piotr Dziadkowiec :rotating_light:, a young programmer who goes deeper and deeper into the secrets of object-oriented programming :globe_with_meridians::alien:, I create solutions that are simple but ingenious, because you need to make your life easier :fire:
+Hi, I'm Piotr Dziadkowiec :rotating_light:, a young programmer who goes deeper and deeper into the secrets of object-oriented programming :globe_with_meridians::alien:  , I create solutions that are simple but ingenious, because you need to make your life easier :fire:

 ## Thechnology